neo-ngd/NEO-Tutorial/en/9-smartContract/Smart_Contract_basics.md

 //Should be called when caller transfer nep-5 asset. public static event transfer(byte[] from, byte[] to, BigInteger amount)
 ```
+## Assignment
+In the above `DNS` smart contract, there is a delete method.
+The general idea is  check the owner first and if it exists and it is the same as the one who invoke the contract, delete the pair using the `Storage.Delete`method.
+Please finish this function.

 ## Next step
 Great!
 Your just finished your first smart contract.
 Now let us move on to the [NEP 5 Token](What_is_nep5.md)